sxs-collaboration/spectre/docs/DevGuide/Travis.md

 using a Linux OS, and the `AppleClang` compiler for `OS X`.
 * The `gcc Debug` build will fail if there are `doxygen` warnings.

+## How to perform the checks locally

+Before pushing to GitHub and waiting for Travis to perform the checks it is useful to perform at least the following tests locally:
+- **Unit tests:** Perform a `make test-executables` and then execute `ctest` to run all unit tests.
+As for `make` you can append a `-jN` flag to `ctest` to run in parallel on `N` cores.
+To run only a subset of the tests you can use one of the other keywords that the tests are labeled with, such as `ctest -L datastructures`.
+To run only particular tests you can also execute `ctest -R TEST_NAME` instead, where `TEST_NAME` is a regular expression matching the test identifiers such as `Unit.DataStructures.Mesh`.
+Pass the flag `--output-on-failure` to get output from failed tests.
+Consult `ctest -h` for further options.
+- **clang-tidy:** In a clang build directory, run `make clang-tidy FILE=SOURCE_FILE` where `SOURCE_FILE` is a relative or absolute path to a `.cpp` file.
+To perform this check for all source files that changed in your pull request, `make clang-tidy-hash HASH=UPSTREAM_HEAD` where `UPSTREAM_HEAD` is the hash of the commit that your pull request is based on, usually the `HEAD` of the `upstream/develop` branch.
+- **IWYU:** Also just for the changed files in a pull request run `make iwyu-hash HASH=UPSTREAM_HEAD`.
+Since IWYU requires `USE_PCH=OFF` you can create a separate build directory and append `-D USE_PCH=OFF` to the usual `cmake` call.
+Note that it is very easy to incorrectly install IWYU (if not using the Docker container) and generate nonsense errors.

 ## Travis setup

 * The `gcc Debug` build runs code coverage for each Travis build.